Course Number:

 Upon successful completion of this course, students will be able to:

-2. Read, express, and convert between decimal, binary, 2’s complement, hex, BCD, Gray’s, or octal number system.
+2. Read, express, and convert between decimal, binary, 2’s complement, hex, BCD, Gray’s, and octal numbering systems.

-3. Determine the behavior of basic logic gates (AND, OR, NOT, NAND, NOR, XOR, and XNOR) in a circuit.
+3. Analyze and predict the behavior of basic logic gates (AND, OR, NOT, NAND, NOR, XOR, and XNOR) expressed in ladder logic, structured text statements, and circuits employing fixed function ICs.

 Suggested Outcome Assessment Strategies